-Therefore, the present-day criticism of the international antidrug policy misleadingly reinforces the notion that the law and law enforcement agencies will eventually extirpate and eliminate some formidable alien criminal entities and bring things back to normal.
+Therefore, the present-day criticism of the international anti-drug and transnational crime policies misleadingly reinforces the notion that the law and law enforcement agencies will eventually extirpate and eliminate some formidable alien criminal entities and bring things back to normal.
+Predictably, many who advocate for this sort of policy horizon tend to promote heavy-handed measures such the use of aerial spraying of herbicides to eradicate tiny plots of illicit crops, whose main outcome lies in merely in the relocation these crops (Ocampo-Cuartas, 2022).
 Simultaneously, it plays into the idea that U.S. governments must continue to enable law enforcement agencies to pursue extraterritorial actions against recently relabeled as Drug Trafficking Organizations (OTD) to deny harbor and impunity to these hemispheric and global cartel-like criminal structures (US.
 Office of National Drug Control Policy, 2005; US Department of Justice, 2007; Grillo, 2012; Halliday and Schaffer, 2015; US Congress, 2015-2016; Perez-Salazar, 2018; Zavala, 2018; Flom, 2019).

-As mentioned earlier, these actions include the intensive use of wiretapping as well as covert sting operations to identify targets allegedly involved in transnational crimes and to frame them for indictable charges that will justify their extradition to the U. S. It is worth noting that that since their original inception under the Richard Nixon administration, versatile anti-drug squads with these tools under their belts have also been deployed by the U.S. government, both domestically and internationally, against targets other than drug traffickers and users.
-This was the case, for example, of the team that later was infamously known as the "Watergate burglars", which was run by former CIA anti-drug drug agents under orders of President Nixon's White House to break in and wiretap the Democratic National Committee in Washington D.C. in 1972 (Levine, 2002).
+As mentioned above, these actions include common counterinsurgent tactics such as extensive use of wiretapping as well as covert sting operations to identify targets allegedly involved in transnational crimes and to frame them for indictable charges that will justify their extradition to the U. S. It is worth noting that that since their original inception under the Richard Nixon administration, versatile anti-drug squads with these tools under their belts were deployed by the U.S. government, both domestically and internationally, against targets other than drug traffickers and users.
+This was the case, for example, of the team that later was infamously known as the "Watergate burglars", which was run by a former CIA anti-drug drug agents under orders of President Nixon's White House to break in and wiretap the Democratic National Committee in Washington D.C. in 1972 (Levine, 2002).

 In this way, under the pretense of urgent need to fight the impunity of cartel-like international criminal organizations, U.S. law enforcement agencies have normalized the uninterrupted expansion of the scope of their faculties and actions to translate them into positive performance indicators and larger budget shares for their agencies.
 The prospect of confiscating assets during these extraterritorial actions, is an additional incentive for law enforcement to lobby for increasing their legal, administrative, judicial faculties and powers beyond U.S. borders.
-Each new cycle of legally approved powers for law enforcement agencies to engage in extraterritorial incursions enables them to feed their addiction to increasing doses of public budget and crime fighting powers, and simultaneously pushes to legalize and normalize trampling fundamental rights and liberties across the globe.
-(Silva-García, Rinaldi & Pérez-Salazar, 2018; Pérez-Salazar, 2018).
+Each new cycle of legally approved powers for law enforcement agencies to engage in extraterritorial incursions enables them to feed their addiction to increasing doses of public budget and crime fighting powers, and simultaneously pushes to legalize and normalize trampling fundamental rights and liberties across the globe (Silva-García, Rinaldi & Pérez-Salazar, 2018; Pérez-Salazar, 2018).

-Perversely, the sustainability of this law enforcement dynamic requires the presence and permanent activity of formidable criminal structures and businesses around the globe.
+Perversely, upkeeping this law enforcement dynamic requires the presence and permanent activity of formidable criminal structures and businesses around the globe.
 Along this path, law enforcement agencies and criminal businesses outfits come to integrate functionally differentiated communities that form autonomous governing systems that self-regulate complex supply and value chains and autonomously enforce contracts and self-defined binding policies.
-Thus, they can substitute or supplement State authority with closed, self-contained, and self-referential private governance organs, in which States may play and incidental role.
-(Halliday and Schaffer, 2015; Backer, 2016; Lessing, 2018).
+Thus, they can substitute or supplement state authority with closed, self-contained, and self-referential private governance organs, in which States may play and incidental role (Halliday and Schaffer, 2015; Backer, 2016; Lessing, 2018).
 Some of these self-regulating governance communities may be illicit but others may combine licit and illicit agents and activities that have aligned interests and mutually benefit from tacitly coalescing to reap extraordinary rents from mixtures of licit and illicit, public and private, income streams.